 assistive technology users won't be able to successfully interact with them.

 How Lighthouse identifies missing required states and properties

-attribute won't break the element's role.
+A missing required attribute won't break the element's role.

 In the example above,

 the element is still announced as a heading and assigned a default level of